qmk/qmk_firmware/users/mtei/readme_matrix_read_cols_on_row.md

 #### `#define SWITCH_MATRIX_OUTPUT_0`

-The SWITCH_MATRIX_OUTPUT_0 macro defines output pins similar to the MATRIX_ROW_PI<NS macro in a COL2ROW type matrix.
+The SWITCH_MATRIX_OUTPUT_0 macro defines output pins similar to the MATRIX_ROW_PINS macro in a COL2ROW type matrix.
 The format is almost the same as SWITCH_MATRIX_INPUT_0.

 The difference is that the `<matrix_row_mask>` in the pin definition does not have much meaning, and any number other than 0 is allowed.